-Figure HM-7-S1: The C-ISO-B3G EMG cable with five lead wires attached.
+Figure HM-4-S1: The IX-B3G with five EMG lead wires connected.

-- 2. Insert the connector on the end of the C-ISO-B3G EMG cable into the iWire 1 input on the front of the IXTA (Figure HM-7-S3). - 3.
-Locate the muscles of the forearm and upper arm over which the recording electrodes will be placed.
+- 2. Locate the muscles of the forearm and upper arm over which the recording electrodes will be placed.
 Muscles can be located by flexing or extending the hand and noting the areas of the forearm where the muscles are tense during these hand positions: - One pair of recording electrodes will be placed over the Pronator teres muscle on the anterior surface of the forearm.
-The pair of electrodes should be placed side by side, with 2-4 centimeters between them, on the length of the muscle as it crosses the inner forearm (Figure HM-7-S2). - A second pair of electrodes will be placed over the Biceps brachii on the upper arm.
+The pair of electrodes should be placed side by side, with 2-4 centimeters between them, on the length of the muscle as it crosses the inner forearm (Figure HM-4-S2). - A second pair of electrodes will be placed over the Biceps brachii on the upper arm.
 The first electrode in this pair will be placed about 4 centimeters above the elbow.
 The second electrode in this pair will be placed about 2-4 centimeters above the first, towards the shoulder. - A fifth electrode, used as the ground, is placed on the lower abdomen, just above the waist, on the right side.

-Figure HM-7-S2: Location of Pronator teres muscle.
+Figure HM-4-S2: Location of Pronator teres muscle.